Phillies Slugger Carlos Santana Promised Leukemia Patient He Would Hit Home Run For Him, Then Followed Through

 Quite a few stories have begun like this and ended in disappointing fashion.
 This time around, however, it did not and there was nothing but smiles and happy tears.
 Santana was able to crack a home run in the fifth inning of the game and made the 13-year-old’s day.

-Following the game, Santana was asked about delivering on his promise to hit a home run for Garcia, as shared by Philly.com.
+Following the game, Santana was asked about delivering on his promise to hit a home run for Garcia, as shared by Philadelphia Inquirer.

 “I remembered, and I said, ‘Thank you, God,’ for letting me do that.
 Everything I do, I do from my heart.”